– Activities to avoid and change,

 Raise Your Seat

 Avoid sitting with your knees above your hips.
 Having your knees flexed at more than 90 degrees will make it harder to get up.
 Sitting low also curves your low back so that the braid of muscles that support the curve of your spine (multifidi) weaken.
 This position makes it harder and more painful to get up.
 Look at the post below to set up a seating arrangement that works best for you.

 Many therapists suggest setting a timer that gets you out of your chair every 20 minutes or so.
 This really helps your neck and low back from getting “stove up.”

 For relief on the go

 or getting out of bed.

 These topical patches offer relief from this stiffness.
 They boost your energy during the day.
-Stiffness and pain can rob you of energy.
-I’ve used these when traveling on vacation tours and it makes the day much better.
-When you put one on before bed, they can make getting out of bed much easier.
+This stiffness and pain can unknowingly rob you of energy.
+I’ve used these when traveling on vacation tours, and it makes the day much better.
+I keep them on hand for days of moving or yard work.
+I’ll place one on my wife, kids, or friends and they have renewed energy.
+When you put one on before bed, getting out of bed is much easier.

 Put them where it is in this picture on the box.
 Feel for your ribs and hips in the back and center this patch in that area.